SAP/spartacus-docs/_pages/fsa/features/fsa-policy-change.md

 ## Removing coverages

-Removing coverages is now also available and can be initiated by clicking on edit button in 'Optional Extras' accordion.
+Removing coverages is now also available and can be initiated by clicking the **Edit** button in the 'Optional Extras' accordion.

 ![Policy details page]({{ site.baseurl }}/assets/images/fsa/removing_coverage.png)

-In the first step user can now choose whether to add or remove coverages.
-Note that continue button stays disabled until a change has been made.
-Once a change has been made, user can proceed to the final - review step of the Change coverage process.
+In the first step, the user can now choose whether to add or remove coverages.
+Note that the 'Continue' button stays disabled until the change is made.
+Once a change has been made, user can proceed to the review step of the Change Coverage process.

 ![Policy details page]({{ site.baseurl }}/assets/images/fsa/cr_removing_coverage.png)

-On the final step, user can review changes made to the policy, and submit those changes if he/she is satisfied with them.
+On the final step, the user can preview the changes made to the policy, and if satisfied, submit those changes.

 ![Policy details page]({{ site.baseurl }}/assets/images/fsa/removing_coverage_final_step.png)

-Just as mentioned earlier in adding additional drivers section, after submitting change coverage request, user can verify this change by visiting 'Policy details' page.
+Just as in the 'Adding additional driver' policy change process, after submitting a request for coverage change, the user can see the changes on the 'Policy Details' page.